jeremlee/Generic-data-structures/README.md

-wont do stack, queue and dynamic array just include c++ built-in stack, queue, vector
+wont do stack and queue
+just include c++ built-in stack and queue